 The specialists at the Neuro & Spine Center treat the entire nervous system — from the brain, down through the spine, and extending to the nerves found in all areas of your body.

-Our staff rely on their extensive clinical knowledge and experience to determine whether you need a surgical option or more conservative treatments, such as physical therapy to strengthen your back.
+Our staff relies on their extensive clinical knowledge and experience to determine whether you need a surgical option or more conservative treatments, such as physical therapy to strengthen your back.

 We deliver a custom approach so patients get personalized care plans for their pain.
 Our orthopedic surgeons and neurosurgeons often consult each other on spine cases and work together in the operating room.